nagajaga/nsosOhtu/Documentation/UserGuide.md

 # How to list all bookmarks
 * Type `L` and press Enter to list all existing bookmarks.

+# How to search for bookmarks

+# How to edit bookmarks

 # How to exit the program
 * Type `E` and press Enter to exit the program.